Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-A function that inserts a new node at a given position
+Deletes the node at index